avniproject/avni-docs-temp/readme/Implementers/basic-feature-guide/sync-strategies.md

----
-title: "Sync strategies"
+title: Sync strategies
-slug: "sync-strategies"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Wed May 04 2022 06:05:15 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Thu Sep 26 2024 12:12:58 GMT+0000 (Coordinated Universal Time)"
----
 Sync strategies define the way a subject should sync to the user's device.
 Sync strategies can be defined for each subject type.
-Each subject type can have different/same sync strategies based on the use case.
+Each subject type can have different/same sync strategies based on the use case.\
 Setting up a sync strategy is a two-step process.

-- Defining sync strategy for a subject type.
+* Defining sync strategy for a subject type.
-- Assigning the value of the defined strategy to the user.
+* Assigning the value of the defined strategy to the user.

 ## Defining sync strategy for a subject type